 Do ladybugs eat fruit?

 No, ladybugs do not eat fruit.

 Do ladybugs eat each other?

-Yes, ladybugs will eat other ladybugs’ eggs, larva, and pupa, especially if other prey is scarce.
+Yes, ladybugs will eat other ladybugs’ eggs, larvae, and pupa, especially if other prey is scarce

 How to Use Ladybugs in Your Garden

 Eric Vinje founded Planet Natural with his father Wayne in 1991, originally running it as a grasshopper bait mail-order business out of a garage.

 Eric is now retired, but is still a renowned gardener known for his expertise in composting, organic gardening and pest control, utilizing pesticide-free options, such as beneficial insects.